jtonglet/jtonglet.github.io/index.md

 Wooclap || July-December 2020 <br/>
 I worked on the launch of the Wooflash e-learning platform.
 My tasks included feature design, test sessions, inbound marketing and competitors analysis.

+**Member of the Board of Directors** <br/>
+UCLouvain || 2018-2019 <br/>
+I represented my student peers as a member of the university Board of Directors.
+Focus on the growth of the university industry park.

 ## Teaching